interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 And now we get to the hold/unhold-rates which represent buys and sells.
 The blue and green lines are token **buybacks**.
-The orange and red lines and tokens that interlock **sells**.
+The orange and red lines and tokens that Interlock **sells**.
 The purple line represents money the in-model Interlock gets from the market due to token-sales.
 Yellow lines represent ordinary token-holders selling their tokens, and the pink line represents ordinary token-holders buying tokens.